-The program offers technical specialties and a General Technical Option (GTO) as shown in the following program outline.
+The program offers multiple technical specialties and a General Technical Option (GTO) as shown in the following program outline.
+A separate outline shows the program's technical specialty in Health Information Management.
 Students who have not chosen an area of specialization may begin the program in "Undeclared" status; however, they must select a technical specialty by the time they have earned 30 semester-credit hours toward their degree.